Being an au pair was way different than I thought it would be.

 The au pair should also receive a weekly or monthly stipend, or allowance.

-On top of this the au pair should receive food, transportation, laundry privileges and possibly more perks.
+On top of this, the au pair should receive food, transportation, laundry privileges and possibly more perks.

-This allowance should depend on how much the host family is already paying for and what you are needing to cover cost for yourself.
+This allowance should depend on how much the host family is already paying for and what you are needing to cover costs for yourself.
 There are laws about how much the family is to pay the au pair.

-For example though, my host family pays for everything I need other then my french classes.
+For example though, my host family pays for everything I need other then my French classes.
 Those are 500€ for a trimester and I get paid 100€ a week.
 Most families also pay for your health insurance.
 Make sure that you ask about this before you sign a contract.
 You do not want to get stuck in a foreign country with no health benefits at all.
 Especially when you are only living on an au pair's salary.

 5. How to get started with the process

 Starting the process of finding a host family is exciting!